 Enable device approval to ensure only authorized devices connect to your account.

 With this setting enabled, new devices added to a Datto RMM site will not be able to run jobs, download components, or accept policies unless explicitly approved by an Account Administrator.
-Refer to New device approval in the current UI and Device approval - New UI in the New UI.
+Refer to New device approval in the legacy UI and Device approval - New UI in the New UI.

 Keep a close eye on devices requiring approval (New UI > Devices > Approval required) and scrutinize any devices with key mismatches.